robOcity/ai-course/week-4-shrinking-the-search-space.md

     1. Cite: Patrick Winston.
 6.034 Artificial Intelligence.
 Fall 2010.
 Massachusetts Institute of Technology: MIT OpenCourseWare, [https://ocw.mit.edu](https://ocw.mit.edu).
 License: Creative Commons BY-NC-SA.

-1. Discussion
+1. **Discussion**

-    1. 1. **Discuss** - Programming assignment.
+    1. **Discuss:**  Programming assignment.
 Post questions about the assignment here and offer assistance to others.  _Include the name of the koan and test that you are looking for help on  in your title._

-    1. Consider the following logic puzzle: In five houses, each with a different color, live five persons of different nationalities, each of whom prefers a different brand of candy, a different drink, and a different pet.
-Given the following facts, the questions to answer are “Where does the zebra live, and in which house do they drink water?”
+    1. **Discuss:** Consider the following logic puzzle: In five houses, each with a different color, live five persons of different nationalities, each of whom prefers a different brand of candy, a different drink, and a different pet.
+Given the following facts, the questions to answer are “Where does the zebra live, and in which house do they drink water?”  _Come up with an answer as a team,post your answer and come to class ready to summarize your approach and what you found with the class.
+This is about working as a team and making a presentation, not so much about getting the right answer._

         - The Englishman lives in the red house.